sbrunner/multi-repo-automation/README.md

 # Multi repo automation

 ## Config

-Create a file with somthing like this:
+Create a file with something like this:

 ```yaml
 - dir: /home/user/src/myrepo
   name: user/myrepo